stjudecloud/docs/docs/create-an-account.md

 !!! note
     On step 4, you must enter the billing contact's name, physical address, email address and phone number.
 You do not need to enter any credit card information.
 Once the billing contact has verified the account upgrade request, your account will be credited $50.

-### Lab billing setup

-If you are the first St. Jude Cloud user in your lab, you will need to set up a 'billing org', a DNAnexus group of users (such as a single lab) whose compute costs are billed to the same place.
-We offer a step-by-step guide to walk internal users through this process.

-Please go to the [intranet home page](https://home.stjude.org) and type 'Bioinformatics Self-Service' into the search bar.
-From there, click on the link that says 'Bioinformatics Self-Service on St. Jude Cloud' to access the internal guide to setting up a billing org.

 Please [contact us](mailto:support@stjude.cloud) for help if you encounter any problems creating an account.